 You will need to sign up for an Austin Public Library card or an eCard in order to access these resources.
 See the box to the left for information on how to do this.

-You will need your ACCeID to access these resources.
-They are listed on Reference Works and/or Finding Articles tabs on this guide..
+You will need your ACCeID to access these resources with the links in this box.
+They are also listed on Reference Works and/or Finding Articles tabs on this guide..
 To access them from the APL website, you will need to sign up for an Austin Public Library card in order to access these resources.
 See the box to the left for information on how to do this.